LeRoy McVey Bickett

 2. Willard Earl Anderson: Born December 18, 1899, in the Village of Morrow, Salem Twp., Warren Co., OH; Died March 3, 1957, in Knox Co., OH (age 57).
 Buried in Spring Valley Cemetery, Spring Valley Twp., Greene Co., OH.
 Married Unknown to Mary Margaret Miars: Born March 1, 1900, in Spring Valley Twp., Greene Co., OH; Died November 23, 1981, in Golden, Jefferson Co., CO (age 81).
 Buried in Spring Valley Cemetery, Spring Valley Twp., Greene Co., OH.
 Divorced about 1940 in Unknown.
 Mary married (2) July 31, 1943, to Joseph Berton Polin: Born August 8, 1918, in Reedy, WV; Died February 28, 2005, at Majora Lane Care Center, Millersburg, Holmes Co., OH (age 86).

-Gertrude Pearl Patricia "Gertie" (Baker) Anderson then married LeRoy McVey "Roy" Bickett.
+Gertrude Pearl Patricia "Gertie" Baker married LeRoy McVey "Roy" Bickett.

-LeRoy McVey "Roy" Bickett was born May 1, 1883, in Xenia, Xenia Twp., Greene Co., OH, and died May 4, 1958, in Watertown, Jefferson Co., WI, at age 75.
+LeRoy McVey "Roy" Bickett was born May 1, 1883, in Xenia Twp., Greene Co., OH, and died May 4, 1958, at St. Mary's Hospital, Watertown, Jefferson Co., WI, at age 75.
 Buried in Oak Hill Cemetery, Watertown, Jefferson Co., WI.
-He is the son of George McVey Bickett of Xenia Twp., Greene Co., OH, and Ruth Elizabeth Simons of Clark Co., OH.
+Primary cause of death: Bleeding Duodenal Ulcer due to Generalized Arteriosclerosis.
+Secondary cause of death: Diabetic Acidosis.
+He is the son of George McVey Bickett of Xenia Twp., Greene Co., OH, and Ruth Elizabeth "Lizzie" Simons of the Village of Cedarville, Cedarville Twp., Greene Co., OH.
+He completed 8 years of secondary school in Xenia, Greene Co., OH.

-LeRoy McVey "Roy" Bickett (age 28) and Gertrude Pearl Patricia "Gertie" (Baker) Anderson (age 31) were married June 8, 1911, in the Village of Yellow Springs, Miami Twp., Greene Co., OH.
+LeRoy McVey "Roy" Bickett (age 28), a bachelor, and Gertrude Pearl Patricia "Gertie" (Baker) Anderson (age 31), a maiden, were married June 8, 1911, in the Village of Yellow Springs, Miami Twp., Greene Co., OH.

-LeRoy McVey "Roy" Bickett and Gertrude Pearl Patricia "Gertie" (Baker) (Anderson) Bickett had two children:
+LeRoy McVey "Roy" Bickett and Gertrude Pearl Patricia "Gertie" (Baker) Bickett had two children:

 TIMELINE